Howtoo Logo

 ⚠️ Safety & Precautions

-• ⚠️ Disconnect the negative battery cable before working in the door.
-This reduces the risk of accidental airbag or window motor activation.
+• ⚠️ Disconnect the negative battery cable before working inside the door to prevent accidental lock movement or electrical shorts.

 You'll need the following tools for this repair: